JaxkDev/LuckyBlock/README.md

-# LuckyBlock
+# LuckyBlock 1.0

-Adds a element of surprise to MCPE Servers running PMMP
+A PocketMine-MP Plugin that gives a server the element of suprise.